Skip to primary navigation Skip to content Skip to footer

 People kayaking on a river with a city skyline in the background under a clear blue sky.

-It’s in the boat or on the board.
-More specifically, it’s in the body in the boat or on the board—present, connected, and searching for that rhythm where the paddle enters cleanly and the whole system moves as one.
+Answer: It’s in the boat or on the board, while in my body.
+I’m present, connected, and searching for that rhythm where the paddle enters cleanly and the whole system moves me as one.
+The precision and feeling of the catch can only be truly found in the water, and good body mechanics and form should be practiced as often as possible.

 A group of people riding paddleboards along the Intrepid Museum near Pier 84 Boathouse during Speed Training.